A fake proof

 Spivak’s Calculus (1967).
 It is customarily described as a

-sequence of proof steps applied to two arbitrary nonzero, equal
+sequence of proof steps applied to two arbitrary nonzero, equal numbers

-numbers x
+x

 and y

 .
-Although Prooftoys reaches something resembling
+Although Prooftoys reaches something closely resembling

 the incorrect conclusion, the end result is based on assumptions that